Raymond C. Offenheiser

-Offenheiser is the president of Oxfam America, a nonprofit international development and relief agency and the US affiliate of Oxfam International.
-Since Offenheiser joined the Boston-based organization in 1995, it has grown more than sevenfold and become a leader on an array of public policy issues, including international development, human rights, and the environment.
+Offenheiser is the president of Oxfam America, a Boston-based international relief and development agency and the US affiliate of Oxfam International.
+Since Offenheiser joined the organization in 1995, it has grown more than sevenfold and has repositioned itself in the US as a leading voice on international development and global trade.

 Offenheiser earned a BA from the University of Notre Dame in 1971 and holds an MA in development sociology from Cornell University.